Will I be called a hypocrite for teaching you how to make disposable baby wipes using bleached paper towel?

 Soap…I used to make the wipes with whatever baby soap I had on hand (1 Tbs.) plus baby oil.
 Then I realized that mineral oil (I think that’s what baby oil was?) is not so good to leave on baby’s bottom, and I started looking into a safer soap.
 I’ve made nice wipes with Shaklee’s Basic H and Dr. Bronner’s castile soap, both of which are concentrated, so just a squirt will do.

-I noticed that Earth Mama Angel Baby has a “how to make wipes” on their site using the Non-scents hand-to-toe wash, so I’m thinking any natural baby soap you’ve got could just be repurposed in your wipes; no need to buy anything new.
+I noticed that Earth Mama Organics has a “how to make wipes” on their site using the non-scents castile baby wash, so I’m thinking any natural baby soap you’ve got could just be repurposed in your wipes; no need to buy anything new.
+[Use code KITCHENSTEWARDSHIP at Earth Mama to get 20% off regularly priced purchases until 8/31/20!
+Does not include travel kits.]

 Tea Tree oil…Sometimes homemade baby wipes can get moldy, so I’ve tried a few things to combat that.
 Adding a drop or two of tea tree oil, which has antibacterial properties and smells great, works for me.